 CageFS becomes part of CloudLinux OS and there is no additional charge for it.

 4. Isolation from Server Configuration files

-CageFS also prevents users from viewing the server configuration files, such as Apache config files.
+CageFS also prevents users from viewing the server configuration files.

 5. Compatibility with cPanel

 CageFS comes with a plugin for WHM that allows us to manage & update CageFS.